0chain/zboxcli/README.md

                                     If file exists, this will be used for comparison with remote.
                                     After sync complete, remote snapshot will be updated to the same file for next use.
-        --localpath string          Local dir path to sync
+        --localpath string          Local dir path to sync --uploadonly                pass this option to only upload/update the files --commit                    pass this option to commit the metadata transaction

     Global Flags:
         --config string   config file (default is $HOME/.zcn/nodes.yaml)